VyNas07/VyNas07/README.md

-### Olá, Me chamo Vyktor Nascimento👋
+### Hello, I'm Vyktor Nascimento👋

-- 🔭 Estou trabalhando em dois projetos atualmente, PartyHub e um outro privado;
+- 🔭 I'm driven by projects, I'm always learning and implementing;
-- 🌱 Estou cursando análise e desenvolvimento de sistemas na C.E.S.A.R.
+- 🌱 I'm studying systems analysis and development at C.E.S.A.R.
 School;
-- ⚡ Fun fact: Eu sou facinado por empreendedorismo e mercado financeiro.
+- ⚡ Fun fact: I'm fascinated by entrepreneurship and the financial market.

 <div>
   <a href="https://github.com/VyNas07">